-Client was charged in the Boston Municipal Court with Leaving the Scene of Property Damage.
+Client, 18, was charged in the Boston Municipal Court with Leaving the Scene of an accident.
 The client got into a minor car accident in Boston.
-Client, an 18 year old with DACA status was facing possible deportation as a result of the charge.
-Attorney Donovan was successful in resolving the case prior to the arraignment.
+Because the client had DACA status he faced possible deportation if he was convicted of the charge.
+Attorney Donovan successful resolved the case prior to the arraignment.
 CASE DISMISSED

-Massachusetts General Laws Chapter 90 section 24 defines leaving the scene of an accident.
-In order to prove that somebody left the scene of personal injury, the assistant District Attorney must prove two elements.
+Massachusetts General Laws Chapter 90 section 24 is the Massachusetts hit and run law.
+There are two elements of the Mass hit and run law.
 First, that the person drove a car upon a public way.
-And without stopping and making known his or her name, residence and the register number of his or her motor vehicle, did go away after knowingly colliding with or otherwise causing injury to the vehicle or property of another.
+And second, without stopping and making known his or her name, residence and the register number of his or her motor vehicle, did go away after knowingly colliding with or otherwise causing injury to the vehicle or property of another.

-Massachusetts Criminal Lawyer Patrick T. Donovan is dedicated to providing the best criminal defense for leaving the scene of property damage charges.
-Attorney Donovan has represented many clients who have been charged with motor vehicle crimes including leaving the scene of property damage in Boston and throughout the state of Massachusetts.
+Massachusetts Criminal Lawyer Patrick T. Donovan provides the best criminal defense for leaving the scene of an accident.
+Attorney Donovan represents clients charged with motor vehicle crimes including leaving the scene of property damage in Boston and throughout the state of Massachusetts.
 Massachusetts Criminal Attorney Patrick T. Donovan aggressively fights for the best possible outcome for each and every one of his clients.